neuefische/web-exercises/sessions/recap-project-5/art-gallery-app/README.md

 - [ ] Create a new component for the favorite button.
 - [ ] Store this additional information (favorite status) in a state.
 We will also be adding comments to each art piece, so consider how to store both types of information together.
-- [ ] Write tests to verify that the favorite button appears in the list view and details view but is not shown in the spotlight.

 ### 5.2.
 Favorite Listing Page